idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/ParallelSubsetSimulation.md

 is used for decision-making.
 Please refer to [AdaptiveMonteCarloDecision](AdaptiveMonteCarloDecision.md) for more details.

+If the parameter `use_absolute_value = true`, the absolute value of `output_reporter` will be maximized.
+As such, a least-squares fit optimization can be achieved by passing the negative of the sum-squared error into the value of `output_reporter` with `use_absolute_value = true`.
+Without `use_absolute_value = true` the value of `output_reporter` will be maximized after its absolute value is taken.

+As the PSS algorithm is iterative, an `Executioner` block with type `Transient` is required for proper operation.

 ## Example Input Syntax

 The input file for using the PSS algorithm is somewhat similar to the other sampler